soybin/soybin.github.io/articles/_posts/2020-12-16-compute-clouds-from-randomness.md

 In addition, we must consider whether the current cell is located at the boundaries of the cube.
 If that's the case, in order to avoid discontinuity on the resulting texture, we must take into account the cells that would be posed in the cell's boundaries if the texture repeated continuously along every axis.

-*You can see the result of the described algorithm in the following gif, where I'm iterating over the different depth layers of a 256x256x256 Worley noise 3D texture.*
+*The reader can appreciate the result of the described algorithm in the following gif, where I iterate over the different depth layers of a 256x256x256 Worley noise 3D texture.*

 <img src="../../../../gifs/ao_worley_simple.gif" width="60%"/>

-Although this starts to look promising, you probably haven't seen many clouds with perfectly delimited boundaries such as the ones we can see here.
+Although this starts to look promising, the reader hasn't probably seen many clouds with perfectly delimited boundaries such as the ones we can see here.
 Fortunately, that has an easy solution.

 Combining different layers of worley noise with different frequencies gives a much more organic result.
 I used a persistency parameter *p* to determine how mixed up the layers should be.
 The first one has a weight of 1, the second one has a weight of *p*, and the third one has a weight of *p^2*.
 This value is normalized over *1 + p + p^2*.